wuhan2020/wuhan2020.github.io/README.md

 notice : Of course, you can also see `langlist` variables in several other files.
 This is just a bottom line measure, and you don't have to modify it..

+## How To Add sitemap for SEO

+Please see the page : https://docsite.js.org/en-us/docs/SEO.html

 ## Others